What is bounding box annotation?

 01

-A guideline document is not a one-time artifact — it is a living specification.
+Strong object labeling guidelines are not a one-time artifact — they are a living specification.
 Cover: object class definitions with visual examples, minimum object size thresholds (e.g., "annotate objects ≥ 30px × 30px"), occlusion handling rules (annotate if ≥ 30% visible), truncation policies for frame-edge objects, and multi-instance overlap instructions.
+Every guideline decision directly determines what your labeled images teach the model about object recognition — and what they teach it to ignore.
 Text-only guidelines fail at scale; visual examples are mandatory.

 02